 FSA Garden Project Planning Committee Members:

-Stew Bailey, Carolyn Burke, Rev. Michelle Down, Barrie Evans (Chair), George Jolink, Kerry Hill, Bob Swartman, UCW representative.
+Stewart Bailey, Carolyn Burke, Rev. Michelle Down, Barrie Evans (Chair), George Jolink, Kerry Hill, Bob Swartman, UCW representative.

-Under the supervision and guidance of Professor Andrew Wilson, the Environmental Design and Planning 3rd year degree program students from Fanshawe College will be submitting ideas for the design as a class assignment.
+Under the supervision and guidance of Professor Andrew Wilson, the Environmental Design and Planning, 3rd year degree program students, from Fanshawe College will be submitting ideas for the design as a class assignment.

 We are considering elements such as a labyrinth, butterfly garden, rain garden and possibly a small stage area for outdoor performances and services.

 To guide our planning the following Project Charter has been developed:

 The Committee is tasked to create an inspiring space, comprising the church grounds, which reflects the beauty of God’s creation; which enhances the historical architecture of the church; which enhances the neighbourhood; and which offers a destination for all to pause and stay a while to engage in mindful reflection and meditation.

 - Plan adheres to proposal and city contract (design may go beyond what is funded by the City)